 This too, feels like erroneous thinking.
 It means to me you have a reason (excuse) to try less.
 You’re saved because you’ve accepted Christ as your Savior.
 I would challenge that.
 Fantastic that you have accepted Christ!
 But you cannot simply accept Christ and then choose to live a baseless existence, courting only your physical desires!
 You may as well be an animal if that is the case.
 You were given a human brain by a mistake of birth.

 I believe we are admitted into heaven (conscious reunion with God) through God’s grace and our own devotion to closing the gap between God and ourselves.
 Christ is our example.
-Christ is our way, if we actively choose Him.
+Jesus is our way, if we actively choose Him.

 Are you studying God’s Word?
 Are you praying?
 Are you meditating?
+Are you worshipping?

 The word is devotion.